wp-plugins/side-content/readme.txt

 == Frequently Asked Questions ==

+= Why do I get an error when I enable the plugin? =

+If you see an error message like "Parse error: parse error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR ..." it is because you are running under PHP4.
+The plugin requires PHP5.

+= Is this plugin WordPress-MU compatible? =

+As of release 0.6, yes, it should work under WP-MU, although it has only been tested with the 2.6.3 release, and not very extensively.

 = Does the plugin allow side content for blog posts? =

 Yes.
 There's an option on the settings page (*Options - Side Content*) for this.